In this use case we want to store the contents of our webshop table in the data lake (nightly full extract).

 Inspecting the Parquet File

-Let's take a quick look at the Parquet file:
+Let's take a quick look at the Parquet file in a notebook:

 Results

-1. You executed a sqoop (MapReduce) job with a further configuration (HDFS output as Parquetfile).
+1. You executed a sqoop (MapReduce) job with a further configuration (output as Parquetfile).

 2. This setup is big data ready for heavy workloads, since MapReduce is capable of scaling out (horizontally) and if necessary, you can add worker nodes to your cluster (however, the SQL database might become a bottleneck).